Precision study of the continuum SU(3) Yang-Mills theory: how to use parallel tempering to improve on supercritical slowing down for first order phase transitions: Introduction

 While spin model simulations underwent great progress thanks to cluster algorithms \cite{Wolff:1988uh}, the gauge theory studies cited here mostly relied on local update algorithms.
 In such cases the only tool at hand is the reweighting method of Ferrenberg and Swendsen \cite{Ferrenberg:1988yz,Ferrenberg:1989ui}, which allows combination and interpolation between simulation results.
 Ref.~\cite{Marinari:1992qd} introduced a tempering algorithm to circumvent ``freezing simulations'' in spin models.
 In a nutshell, the algorithm treats temperature (or any other control parameter) as a dynamical variable, that walks around in the region of interest.
 The strong dependence of the order parameter on the dynamical control parameter fosters a quick decorrelation.
 Parallel tempering is a variant of this idea where a simulation is started for each possible parameter value.
 This has been applied succesfully to e.g. various spin models \cite{Swendsen1986replica,hukushima1996exchange}, adjoint SU(2) Wilson action modified by a $Z_2$ monopole suppression term \cite{Burgio:2006xj,Burgio:2006dc}, and to lattice QCD \cite{Boyd:1997rb,Joo:1998ib,Ilgenfritz:2001jp,Borsanyi:2021gqg}, though in the latter case not for the study of phase transitions.

 In this work we advocate the use of parallel tempering in lattice QCD thermodynamics and demonstrate its virtues by presenting a precise description of the phase transition in the SU(3) gauge theory, calculating the transition temperature and the latent heat.
 We do this to lay the foundations of a longer term work with dynamical fermions \cite{Kara:2021btt}.
 Although there have been many studies on this transition, a complete infinite volume limit of continuum extrapolated observables has not been calculated, yet.
 In Section \ref{sec:tempering} we describe the parallel tempering algorithm and show the resulting improvement in the autocorrelation times and simulation precision.
-In Section \ref{sec:tc} we present our determination of the critical couplings, the continuum extrapolated transition temperature and its infinite volume limit.
+In Section \ref{sec:tc} we present our determination of the critical couplings for the tree-level Symanzik improved gauge action used in this study, the continuum extrapolated transition temperature and its infinite volume limit.
 We confirm the first order nature of the transition by performing a finite volume analysis of the continuum extrapolated susceptibilities in Section \ref{sec:firstorder}.
 Finally, we calculate the latent heat and compare this to the latest result in the literature \cite{Shirogane:2020muc} in Section \ref{sec:latent}, then conclude.